-The conference will highlight how service providers are working together, with government and with Aboriginal and Torres Straits Islander peoples living with a disability and their families to find innovative ways to address the above topics.
-The conference will include key note speakers, practical workshops and concurrent sessions as well as yarning circles and interactive panel discussions.
+The conference will highlight how service providers are working together, with the government and with Aboriginal and Torres Straits Islander peoples living with a disability and their families to find innovative ways to address the above topics.
+The conference will include keynote speakers, practical workshops and concurrent sessions as well as yarning circles and interactive panel discussions.

 To engage in partnerships with mutual respect

-In 8 years, the closing the gap initiative have had mixed results
+In 8 years, the closing the gap initiative has had mixed results

 We still have an Indigenous life expectancy of around 10 years less than mainstream Australians